Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Combining Variational Integrators and Gaussian Process Regression

 \subsection{Prediction Error Bound}

-One of the major advantages of GP regression is the availability of an error bound for the posterior mean, which comes in the form of the posterior variance multiplied by a scalar \citep{chowdhury2017kernelized,lederer2019uniform,capone2021gaussian}.
+One of the major advantages of GP regression is the availability of an error bound for the posterior mean, which comes in the form of the posterior variance multiplied by a scalar \citep{chowdhury2017kernelized,lederer2019uniform,capone2021gaussian,srinivas_information_2012}.

 In general, the projection \eqref{eq:dynamics_projection_gp_con} is a nonlinear optimization problem which is not monotone and, hence, its inverse does not necessarily exist.
 Therefore, warping approaches maintaining a measure of the variance, such as those described by \cite{snelson_warped_2004}, cannot be applied to obtain uncertainty bounds on the velocity $\bs{v}_{k+1}$.

-However, we can give a formal upper bound for the uncertainty under the following assumption. \begin{assumption} The projection \eqref{eq:dynamics_projection_gp_con} corresponds to a Lipschitz continuous function with Lipschitz constant $L$. \end{assumption} Assumption \ref{assu:lipschitz} would be violated if a predicted velocity lies close to multiple possible constraint-satisfying velocities, in which case the argmin value would be discontinuous.
-However, the same issue would occur in the nominal variational integrator if the initial guess for solving the implicit dynamics is far off.
-That is to say, for reasonable predictions of the GP, Assumption \ref{assu:lipschitz} will be fulfilled, just as the the nominal variational integrator finds the correct velocity for a reasonable initial guess.
-Note that in practice the Lipschitz constant $L$ can be estimated by sampling the gradient of the function \eqref{eq:dynamics_projection_gp_con} at several points in the interval of interest.
+However, a formal upper bound for the uncertainty can be given under the following assumption. \begin{assumption} The projection \eqref{eq:dynamics_projection_gp_con} corresponds to a Lipschitz continuous function with Lipschitz constant $L$. \end{assumption} Assumption \ref{assu:lipschitz} is violated if a predicted velocity lies close to multiple possible constraint-satisfying velocities, in which case the argmin value is discontinuous.
+Note that the same issue would occur in the nominal variational integrator if the initial guess for solving the implicit dynamics is far off.
+That is to say, for reasonable predictions of the GP, Assumption \ref{assu:lipschitz} will be fulfilled, just as the nominal variational integrator finds the correct velocity for a reasonable initial guess.
+In practice the Lipschitz constant $L$ can be estimated by sampling the gradient of the function \eqref{eq:dynamics_projection_gp_con} at several points in the interval of interest.

 \begin{theorem} Let Assumption \ref{assu:lipschitz} hold.
-For all $\bs{z}$, let $\bs{v}_{\mathrm{u}}(\bs{z})$ denote a sample from a GP with posterior mean $\bar{\bs{v}}_{\mathrm{u}}(\bs{z})$ and variance $\sigma^2_{\mathrm{u}}(\bs{z})$, and consider a least-squares projection with nonlinear constraints $\bs{g}$ of the form
+For all $\bs{z}$, let $\bs{v}_{\mathrm{u}}(\bs{z}) \sim \mathcal{GP}(\bar{\bs{v}}_{\mathrm{u}}(\bs{z}), \sigma^2_{\mathrm{u}}(\bs{z}))$ denote a sample from a GP with posterior mean $\bar{\bs{v}}_{\mathrm{u}}(\bs{z})$ and variance $\sigma^2_{\mathrm{u}}(\bs{z})$, and consider a least-squares projection with nonlinear constraints $\bs{g}=\bs{0}$ of the form